IBM/cp4waiops-samples/kubectl-plugin/waiops-status.md

 ______________________________________________________________

-Hint: for a more detailed printout of each operator's components' statuses, run `oc waiops status`.
+Hint: for a more detailed printout of each operator's components' statuses, run `oc waiops status` or `oc waiops status-all`.
 ```

 ## How to use